seth-temp/contain/README.md

 The project satisfies the following requirements
 * chroot - By setting -p /path/to/lxc
+* exit code matching - from LXC
-* memory limit - By setting -m
+* memory limit - By setting -m <bytes> !!
+UNTESTED

+The project does not satisfy the following requirements due to deadline constraint
+* Network Access - the container is given an IP address, but it is not assignable
+* CPU affinity - I'm not even sure lxc-go can set this, would probably need to wrap command with taskset(1)

 I did not expect there to be library issues, but I discovered [bug #58](https://github.com/lxc/go-lxc/issues/58) in the go-lxc bindings.